My Workers' Comp Claim Has Finished But I Cannot Return To My Job - What Do I Do?

 You should make enquiries with these entities as to whether you have a claim for income payments whilst you are unable to work due to your injuries.

-Getting Financial Help During A Claim
+Can I Get Financial Help During A Compensation Claim?

 If you are suffering severe financial hardship, you may be able to draw on your Superannuation and you should make enquiries with your Superannuation Fund to see how you can apply for release of funds in the case of hardship.